department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 #### Go to your first VA doctor’s appointment

 You may have requested a doctor’s appointment when you applied (either in person or on your application).
-If you did, we’ll make you an appointment with a VA doctor or provider and send you a notice with your appointment time in the mail.
+If you did, we’ll set up an appointment for you with a VA doctor or provider and mail you a notice with your appointment time.
 If you didn’t ask for a doctor’s appointment when you applied, we’ll help you set up your appointment during your welcome call.

-<a class="usa-button-primary" href="/healthcare/prescriptions">Manage your health and benefits</a>
+<a class="usa-button-primary" href="/healthcare/prescriptions">Manage Your Health and Benefits</a>

 <div markdown="0"><br></div>

 #### What if I need to see a doctor before my scheduled appointment?

 If you need to see a doctor before your scheduled appointment, contact your local VA medical center or clinic.
 [Find VA location near you](/facilities).

 When you call, ask for:
-- The enrollment coordinator, or
+- The enrollment coordinator, **or**
-- The urgent care clinic, or
+- The urgent care clinic, **or**
 - The emergency room

 </li>
 </ol>

-### What should I do if my application isn’t approved and I disagree with the decision?
+### What should I do if I disagree with your decision on my claim?

 If your application isn’t approved and you disagree with the decision, you can file an appeal.
-We’ll send you a letter with the reason why we didn't approve your application.
-This letter will also include directions on how to appeal the decision if you don’t agree with it.
-[Download our “How Do I Appeal?” booklet](http://www.bva.va.gov/docs/Pamphlets/How-Do-I-Appeal-Booklet--508Compliance.pdf)
+We’ll send you a letter that explains why we didn't approve your application.
+This letter includes directions on how to appeal the decision if you don’t agree with it.
+[Download our “How Do I Appeal?” booklet](http://www.bva.va.gov/docs/Pamphlets/How-Do-I-Appeal-Booklet--508Compliance.pdf).

 <div markdown="0"><br></div>